Legendstyler00/pvparena2.0/doc/goals/food.md

 ## Setup

 You have to prepare chests.
-To define those, use `/pa [arenaname] foodchest add [teamname]` \- this enables setting.

-Finish the setting by clicking the chest that should be the team's chest.

-This chest will be checked for incoming and outgoing food items (of the team type).
+Those chests will be checked for incoming and outgoing food items (of the team type).

+To register them, use `/pa [arenaname] foodchest add [teamname]`, this enables a selection mode.
+Click on the chests that should be the team's chests.
+Then, type the command again to close selection mode.
+Repeat the operation for all teams.

  You can optionally prepare furnaces so that a team can ONLY use this furnace.

 Set this by `/pa [arenaname] foodfurnace add [teamname]` and hit the furnace.
+The selection mode works exactly like the one for food chests.

 > 🚩 **Notes:**
 > - Teams not having a corresponding furnace will be able to access all of them.